BrandonHe/sdl_android_guides/docs/Setting the Navigation Destination/index.md

 }
 ```

-### Using Send Location
+### Using SendLocation
-To use SendLocation, you must at least include the Longitude and Latitude of the location.
+To use `SendLocation`, you must at least include the Longitude and Latitude of the location.
 You can also include an address, name, description, phone number, and image.

 ```java
 SendLocation sendLocation = new SendLocation();